01 Invention Overview

 OEM Factory Installation

 The primary target application.
 DashArmor is designed as a Tier 1 / Tier 2 supplier component, integrated during vehicle assembly.
-The roller housing is installed into the headliner during trim assembly, and the magnetic anchors are embedded into the dashboard mold.
-This is the highest-volume, highest-margin channel: every vehicle off the line ships with DashArmor installed as standard or premium-package equipment.
+The A-pillar housing is installed as part of the passenger-side A-pillar trim assembly; the driver-side A-pillar indentation is molded into the corresponding trim panel.
+Every vehicle off the line ships with DashArmor installed as standard or premium-package equipment.

 Dealer-Installed Add-On

 For vehicle models where OEM integration is not yet available, DashArmor offers a dealer-installable retrofit kit.
-Dealerships install the system during pre-delivery inspection (PDI) or as a line-item upgrade, pricing it at $149-$349 as a dealer-added accessory.
-This creates immediate revenue while OEM integration is in negotiation.
+The passenger-side A-pillar housing attaches via existing trim clip points or low-profile adhesive brackets; the driver-side indentation catch is a clip-in insert.
+Dealerships install the system during pre-delivery inspection (PDI) or as a line-item upgrade at $149–$349.

 Fleet Vehicle Protection